AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 Both results are above the usual performance in the field (O’Mara-Eves et al., 2015) and in line with the 92% average sensitivity estimated after human-only screening (Edwards et al., 2002).
-In one interesting case, the model spotted a human misclassification in the initial training set, demonstrating its robustness and value as a second screener, as already suggested by previous studies (Bekhuis & Demner-Fushman, 2010, 2012; Frunza et al., 2010).
+In one interesting case, the model spotted a human-made misclassification error, demonstrating its robustness and value as a second screener, a role already suggested for SRA tools by previous studies (Bekhuis & Demner-Fushman, 2010, 2012; Frunza et al., 2010).
 Finally, albeit the simple query ordering already concentrated most of the relevant matches in the first 20-25 thousand records, without the tool support some